-With a dry herb oven capacity of 0.35 grams, the Pax 3 provides ample room for your favorite strains.
-For smaller sessions, you need to pack less product and use the half-pack oven lid instead of the standard one.
+With a stainless steel dry herb oven capacity of 0.35 grams, the Pax 3 vape provides ample room for your favorite strains.
+For smaller vaping sessions, you need to pack less product and use the half-pack oven lid instead of the standard one.
 It’s also compatible with concentrates if you have the extra insert, which comes with the Complete Kit or can be purchased separately for about $50.

 The Furna ovens also have a push-and-twist top for added safety and are insulated for heat protection.
 This means you can remove the oven without burning your fingers and immediately replace it with another, pre-packed oven.

-Android users can download the app to manage settings but if you use an iPhone, you’re out of luck.
-Apple has banned the app, so you’ll need set up your preferences on the PAX website.
+Android users can download the Pax 3 app to manage settings but if you use an iPhone, you’re out of luck.
+Apple has banned the app, so you’ll need set up your preferences on the Pax website.

-In contrast, Furna doesn’t require an app to set preferences so you don’t need to rely on your phone, or even an Internet connection.
+In contrast, Furna doesn’t require a smartphone app to set preferences so you don’t need to rely on your phone, or even an Internet connection.
 Everything can be done on the smart digital display that flips automatically to suit both left and right-handed users.
-It displays battery levels and offers a variety of options, such as real-time temperature adjustments and the ability to digitally stamp ovens.
+It displays battery levels and offers a variety of options, such as real-time heating adjustments and the ability to digitally stamp ovens.

 Temperatures are an important part of the experience.
 With Furna, you can change the temperature for dry herb ovens in 5-degree increments at any point in the session, so you can control the effects based on the strain.
 For concentrate ovens you can set a warming temperature (High, Medium, Low, Off) and a wattage in 1 W increments from 5 – 20 W.